01101010110/Pumpkin-Pete-Quests/Quests.md

 🐥 Let it strut.
 <br><br>
 **Outcomes**:<br>
-You win and earn 5 Axes 🪓 and 50 Coins 🪙. (🏃‍♂️ Race the chicken.)<br>
+You receive 5 Axes 🪓 and 50 Coins 🪙. (🏃‍♂️ Race the chicken.)<br>
-The chicken lays a rare Kale seed 🥬 (equivalent to 5 Kale). (🐥 Let it strut.)
+You receive 5 kale 🥬. (🐥 Let it strut.)
 <br><br>
 **Screenshots**:<br>
 <img